bytedeco/procamcalib/README.txt

  * Added a stack dump on OpenCV error for easier debugging

 ===August 26, 2009===
- * Added "gamma" settings for Cameras and Projectors
+ * Added `gamma` settings for Cameras and Projectors

 ===August 19, 2009===
  * Sync with new source of javacv and procamcalib